OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-06.md

 ## Matthew 6:11

-> Give us today our daily bread.
+> Provide for us this day the sustenance we need.

 ## Matthew 6:12